|

 Lake Bass |

-left to eventually find infamy with the Magic
+Jimmy left to eventually find infamy with the Magic

 Mushroom band.
 The band cast around for a while and teamed